Mahalia Murphy

 In 2015, she made her rugby league Test debut for Australia before switching to rugby union and representing Australia in 2017.

-Background
+Early life

 Born in Blacktown, New South Wales, Murphy played her junior rugby league for the Doonside Roos and attended Hills Sports High School.

 Playing career

 Rugby league

 In 2013, while playing for the Redfern All Blacks, Murphy represented the Indigenous All Stars.
 On 3 May 2015, Murphy made her Test debut for Australia, scoring a hat-trick in a 22–14 win over New Zealand.
 In June 2015, she made her debut for New South Wales in a 4–all draw with Queensland.

 On 24 September 2020, Murphy returned to rugby league, joining the St George Illawarra Dragons NRL Women's Premiership team.
 In Round 1 of the 2020 NRLW season, she made her debut for the Dragons, coming off the bench in a 18–4 loss to the Sydney Roosters.